lNoelia/STTFBug/README.md

 - max.clause.count: This value is the maximum number of clauses that lucene can handle.
 If the query is a longer text, you might need to increase this value.

 ### Non editable properties

+If you edit this properties to adapt the application to use another Bugzilla repository, the application may need some modification depending on the implementation of Bugzilla.

 - url.main: URL with table of issues by Resolution and status values.
 - url.issue: URL to issue details.